Dealerdirect/guides/code-styling/mysql/README.md

 columns MUST have a default value.
 The `id` column MUST NOT be specified in insert queries unless those queries are used in some kind of data replication.

+If an insert query specifies more than 5 columns, the `SET` syntax is RECOMMENDED.
+In that case the `SET` keyword MUST follow the table name and the column names MUST be indented one level.

 Insert queries MAY specify more than one row.

 Good insert queries: